hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Strategy Ideas.None.md

 import pytest

 # No functions or classes are defined in the provided code, so there are no tests to write.
-# This example demonstrates test structure for a hypothetical function.
+# This example demonStartes test structure for a hypothetical function.

 # Hypothetical function (replace with your actual function)
 def calculate_total_cost(items):